Optometrist Employment Contract Lawyer | Optometry Contracts

 How to Get out of a Optometric Contract with a Non Compete

 However, there are a few states which prohibit health care provider non compete clauses.
-Please check your state laws for dental non compete agreements to see what the specific rules for your state are.
+Please check your state laws for optometrist non compete agreements to see what the specific rules for your state are.
 The general test for reasonableness of non-competition agreements holds that on termination of employment, a covenant which restrains an employee from competing with his former employer is termed reasonable if:

 - The restraint is not more than required for protecting the employer,